 - Use the action-reaction principle to cause an explosive opponent’s reaction.
 For example, you can snap down your opponent’s neck to cause a reaction.

-- While your opponent tends to regain balance, you have to bring your foot and jump with one leg over the controlled arm toward the opponent’s face.
+- While your opponent tends to regain balance, you must bring your foot and jump with one leg over the controlled arm toward the opponent’s face.

 - Keep the controlled arm’s wrist tight to your chest and slide it down.